 220 Motor Learning and Skill Performance.
 F. This course in the psychology of learning, particularly motor learning, emphasizes theory formation and empirical strategies.
-It includes an examination of the various characteristics of the learner, anattempt to develop specific theories of how motor skills are acquired, and a review of teaching strategies that are appropriate for teaching them.
+It includes an examination of the various characteristics of the learner, an attempt to develop specific theories of how motor skills are acquired, and a review of teaching strategies that are appropriate for teaching them.
 The focus is on the learner, the learning process, and methods of instruction and includes an evaluation of growth and the developmental factors influencing learning.
 The course gives opportunities for practical experience in applying motor learning principles.
-Mr. M. Zuidema, Ms. M. Schutten.
+Ms. M. Schutten.

 221 Elementary School Activities and Programs.
 F and S, half course.
 The course provides a working knowledge of the fundamentals of physical education planning for elementary school children.
 It substitutes for one-quarter course in basic physical education (110-199) for physical education majors and minors and for elementary teacher education students.
+This course is required of all elementary education students.
 Mr. M. Zuidema, Mr. J. Pettinga.